nguyenka/nguyenka.github.io/_pages/cv.md

 ======
 * Research Scientist, Air Force Research Laboratory (1997 - present)

 Previous Professional Positions:
 ======
 * Research Associate, University of Alabama at Birmingham (1996-1997)
 * Research Associate and and Quantum Chemistry Instructor University of Minnesota (1994-1996)

-Kiet Nguyen is a research scientist affiliated with Division 25 of UES Inc. and the Functional Materials Division of the Materials and Manufacturing Directorate at the Air Force Research Laboratory.
-Kiet received a BS in chemistry in 1988, from North Dakota State University, and a PhD in physical chemistry in 1994, from Iowa State University; his PhD advisor was Mark Gordon.

 Publications
 ======